 Nuclear Power in Taiwan

-- Taiwan has six nuclear power reactors operating, and two advanced reactors are under construction.
+- Taiwan has six nuclear power reactors operating, and providing one-quarter of base-load power.

 - Nuclear power is considerably cheaper than alternatives.